martintotev/100-days-of-code/log.md

 **Thoughts:** More practice with the basics of HTML and CSS before I move to some more advanced languages like jQuery and JS.

 **Link to work:** https://martintotev.github.io/uikit.html

+### Day 04: November 26, 2017

+**Today's Progress**: Continued with redoing freeCodeCamp from scratch.
+Finished the <form>, .class and #id and went on to basic CSS like margin and padding.

+**Thoughts:** Practice and repetition is essential